Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 How does my AI agent deploy to Codehooks?

 coho create myproject → write code → coho deploy.
 The full loop takes about 90 seconds from prompt to production.
 For Claude Code users, install the Codehooks plugin for auto-detection, templates, and full API context.
-For other agents, coho prompt generates platform context, and the MCP server provides direct integration.Can my agent iterate without extra cost?
+For other agents, coho prompt generates platform context, and the MCP server provides direct integration.How predictable are runtime costs?

 How do the platforms handle scaling costs?